-17.6.23 The Pilot can obtain Oceanic clearances by VHF, HF, domestic ATC agencies or data link.
+- The Pilot can obtain Oceanic clearances by VHF, HF, domestic ATC agencies or data link.
 Chapter 5 in this manual can be referenced for complete oceanic clearance requirements.
 Be aware that for airports located close to oceanic boundaries (Prestwick, Shannon, Glasgow, Dublin, Belfast, Bristol, Edinburgh, Gander, Goose Bay and St Johns, etc.) oceanic clearances must be obtained before departure.
 Indeed on the east side of the NAT this will apply to departures from all Irish airfields, all UK airfields west of 2 degrees 30 minutes West and all French Airfields west of 0 degrees longitude.
-Oceanic Clearances for controlled flights leaving airports within the region (e.g. airports in Iceland, Greenland or the Azores) are issued by the relevant ATS unit prior to departure.

-17.6.24 It is important for dispatchers to verify the contents of the oceanic clearance and check it against the filed route.
+Oceanic Clearances for some controlled flights leaving airports within the region (i.e. airports in Iceland or Greenland) are issued by the relevant ATS unit prior to departure. - 17.6.24 It is important for dispatchers to verify the contents of the oceanic clearance and check it against the filed route.
 If the flight has received a re-route or a different altitude the Dispatcher may provide the flight with re-analysis data for fuel consumption along the revised route.